-There are ten diverse jazz music festivals taking place in Estonia.
+There are eleven diverse jazz music festivals taking place in Estonia.

 Festival Juu JääbMuhumaa

 Festival Juu Jääb is a cultural event held on the tiny island called Muhu (neighbouring island of Saaremaa) in Western Estonia.
 International Muhu Future Music Festival JUU JÄÄB (since 1997) is an annual summer festival in Estonia, which brings together musicians and artists from all over the world.
 Artists from the USA, the UK, Brazil, Argentina, Japan, Mongolia, France, Finland, Russia, Latvia, Lithuania, Poland, Bulgaria, Faroe Islands, Italy, Nigeria, Denmark, Canada, Columbia, Sweden, and of course Estonia have been taken part of the Juu Jääb Festival throughout the last 20 years.